ministryofjustice/hmpps-integration-api/README.md

 | Sentry               | Via GitHub account                                            | All engineers in MOJ            |
 | Application Insights | Via GitHub account                                            | All engineers in MOJ            |
 | Kibana               | Via GitHub account                                            | All engineers in MOJ            |

+## Audit
+This section contains information as to where areas of logging can be located in the event of an audit.

+### Data Logs
+The HMPPS Integration API doesn't store any data itself; Further to this, It is also not capable of creating or modifying the data it works with.
+The API is a single point of contact which will query upstream system's.
+It will then consolidate, standardised and pass the resulting data back to the requester.

+### Deployment Logs
+Logs of each deployment can be located within the following areas:
+#### Git
+A list of the changes made to project can be found through the history of commits and pull requests.
+#### CircleCI
+Build and deployment information.
+This is on a per-build basis.

+### Access Logs
+Logs that contain access to various endpoints throughout our system can be located through Elasticsearch.
+Our interface to Elasticsearch is a tool called [Kibana](https://kibana.cloud-platform.service.justice.gov.uk/).

+> Logs contained within Elasticsearch will not contain any sensitive data.
+The logs will contain a request details as well
+> as a timestamp as to when the record was accessed; This allows identification of the record.
+This information
+> does not include any response data.

+Elasticsearch logs have a retention period of 30 days.

 ## Getting started